The first review step is an initial check of the submitted manuscript carried out by the managing editor to assess:

 ★ the suitability of the manuscript with regards to the scope of the journal;

-★ the format of the manuscript;
+★ the appropriateness of the format of the manuscript;

 ★ the similarity between the manuscript and existing literature by iThenticate.